The growth of abelian sections: Introduction

-where $j:=|NH:H|$.
-The proof follows. \end{proof} We divide the proof of Theorem \ref{3thPAGoSG} in three steps: {\bfseries \MakeUppercase{\romannumeral 1.} Reduction to $G$ finite}.
-We prove that $G$ has FAb, so the claim follows from Proposition \ref{3propFAbBAb} (i).
-By absurdum, let $H \leqslant G$ be of finite index and $|H/H'|=\infty$.
-If $N := \cap_{x \in G} H^x$ is the normal core of $H$, then $N/(N \cap H') \cong NH'/H'$ is infinite and abelian.
-Thus $N$ is not perfect, and $G$ has at least one abelian composition factor. {\bfseries \MakeUppercase{\romannumeral 2.} One simple group}.
+The proof follows. \end{proof} We divide the proof of Theorem \ref{thPAGoSG} in three steps: {\bfseries \MakeUppercase{\romannumeral 1.} Reduction to $G$ finite}.
+This is required to use the classification of non-abelian finite simple groups.
+Let $G$ be a group with $D$ abelian composition factors, which size is at most $C$.
+Let $H \leqslant G$ be a subgroup of finite index and let $N:=\cap_{x \in G} H^x$ be its normal core.
+Arguing as in the proof of Lemma \ref{lemEquivBAb} we have

+By the Jordan-H\"older theorem we have $|N/N'| \leq C^D$.
+Thus $G$ has FAb, and the reduction follows from Proposition \ref{propFAbBAb} (i). {\bfseries \MakeUppercase{\romannumeral 2.} One simple group}.
 Let $S$ be a non-abelian finite simple group.
-This step follows from the work of Liebeck and Shalev on character degrees of finite simple groups: they proved the following results about the zeta function
+This step follows from the work of Liebeck and Shalev \cite{2005LS} on character degrees of finite simple groups: they proved the following theorem about the zeta function

 where $\pi$ ranges among the (inequivalent) irreducible representations of $S$.